bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/1 Kinematics/velocity and speed.md

 >> $\bar{s}=$ position [[Scalars and vectors|vector]]
 >> $t=$ time

-You can also get [[velocity and speed|speed]] by using the magnitude of your position vector:
+You can also get [[velocity and speed|speed]] by using the change in magnitude of your position vector over time:

 > ### $$ v = \frac{ds}{dt} = \frac{d|\bar{s}|}{dt} $$
 >> where: